wyattis/babel-plugin-content-transformer/README.md

 ### Custom transformation
-This custom transformer will extract [frontmatter] from Markdown files and transform it into an object adding a "body" property for the Markdown content.
+This custom transformer will extract [frontmatter] from Markdown files and transform it into an object with the Markdown content in a "body" property.

 ```javascript
 // babel.config.js